Exam EligibiltyCHES® Exam

 2. I have not graduated yet.
 Must I wait until I have my degree?

 NCHEC offers a prescreen service for those individuals who are unsure of their eligibility.
 Exam eligibility is determined through a review of an individual's academic transcript.
 To request this service, the prescreen request form, a $25 nonrefundable fee and an official transcript must be submitted to NCHEC.
 If the applicant is found ineligible, course deficiencies will be identified and guidance for qualification will be provided.
-If the applicant is deemed eligible, the $25 fee is then applied toward the exam fee, and an application will be mailed.
-All applicants are notified in writing of their prescreen outcome.
-This service is particularly useful to applicants whose academic preparation does not include a degree in health education, but may have accumulated sufficient health education course work to qualify for the CHES exam.
+If the applicant is deemed eligible, the $25 fee is then applied toward the exam fee, and an application will be completed.
+All applicants are notified in writing of their prescreen outcome and are given instructions on how to complete the remaining application.
+This service is particularly useful to applicants whose academic preparation does not include a degree in health education, but may have accumulated sufficient health education course work to qualify for the CHES® exam.

 5. I am a nurse, dietitian, respiratory technician or other health professional.
 Do I qualify?